 Economic analysis can help you answer important management questions: how much fertiliser should I apply to my wheat?
 If demand for beer is going up, how will that affect the price I receive for my barley?
 Through this module you’ll gain an understanding of economic ideas and principles and be able to apply them to a range of problems of interest to agricultural and environmental scientists and managers.
 You’ll also examine the arguments for government intervention to correct ‘market failures’ with reference to the Common Agricultural Policy (CAP) and look at CAP support mechanisms and their impact on arable and animal production.
 In addition to lectures and farm visits, you will have computer-aided learning sessions to teach you planning techniques that will enable you to use your economic skills to analyse the impact of the market and policy environment on business performance and stability.

-Agricultural and Food Marketing
+Applied Agricultural and Food Marketing

 Marketing is a lot bigger than just advertising.
 In this module, you’ll learn about the importance of a marketing-orientated approach to successful rural and food businesses.
-A hands-on module, you’ll use an agricultural or food company of your choice as a case study and, in small teams, analyse its market and create your own marketing plan.
+A hands-on module, you’ll use an agricultural or food business of your choice as a case study and, in small teams, analyse its market and create your own marketing plan.
 Guest lectures will be invited so you can learn more about how marketing theory is applied in practice and there will be a field visit to a local farm to see their marketing strategy in action.

 Practical Policy Making